 People with pernicious anemia—This condition occurs when there is an absence of intrinsic factor.
-A person who has pernicious anemia will need to be monitored by a physician and take lifelong supplemental vitamin B12.Older adults—The incidence of B12 deficiency among the elderly may be as high as 15%.
+A person who has pernicious anemia will need to be monitored by a physician and take lifelong supplemental vitamin B12.Older adults—The incidence of B12 deficiency among the elderly is high.
 A multivitamin may not contain enough B12 to compensate; talk with your healthcare provider about what your specific needs are for supplementation.

 People with gastrointestinal (GI) disorders—GI disorders, like